Can Pricing Consulting Firms 🏢 Really Help Executives With Fixed Views & Biases?

 Can pricing consulting firms really stop a price rise disaster?
-Expert pricing consulting firms tend to have teams of highly educated experts on the ground to help their clients drive more complex project outcomes.
+Expert pricing consulting firms tend to have teams of highly-educated experts on the ground to help their clients drive more complex project outcomes.
 But for some reason, their mission isn’t always successful.
 The hyped-up price improvement initiative soon runs out of steam.
 Fizzling out with either limited or zero margin uplift and lots of pain, effort and money for nothing.

 So what’s going on with pricing consulting firms?

 It’s common to see pricing strategy consulting firms appointed to large projects or business transformations rather quickly to meet an urgent business and financial need.
-Many pricing consulting firms work as part of multiple project teams ensuring that IT, data or system aspects of the project fulfilled; and/or stakeholders understand the rationale for change.
+Many pricing consulting firms work as part of multiple project teams.
+Ensuring that IT, data or system aspects of the project fulfilled and/or stakeholders understand the rationale for change.

 There are lots of hearts and minds the pricing lead or expert from the pricing consulting firms needs to change – which often eats away at their time and project resources.
-In the early stages of all price improvement projects, a huge amount of change management required to get the project moving.
+In the early stages of all price improvement projects, a huge amount of change management is required to get the project moving.
 This includes aligning multiple stakeholders, executives, customers, suppliers, vendors and consultants.

 Selecting the best pricing consulting firms

-Hiring a pricing strategy consulting firm for a time-bound project is frequently the only way to assemble the knowledge; breadth required to pull off-price improvement or transformation initiatives.
+Hiring a pricing strategy consulting firm for a time-bound project is frequently the only way to assemble the knowledge breadth required to pull off-price improvement or transformation initiatives.
 There’s often no one in the business with the know-how to do the job or find the cash.
 So you need to bring in the pricing experts.

-Taylor Wells research shows that sometimes the key element required to accelerate a price transformation project is either missing or sadly lacking when pricing consulting firms are selected and integrated in the business.
+Taylor Wells research shows that sometimes the key element required to accelerate a price transformation project is either missing or sadly lacking when pricing consulting firms are selected and integrated into the business.
 And this key element is collaboration.

-Often the very influencers and stakeholders in the business telling the CEO that they are fully ‘on-board’ with the pricing project and rationale for change are the very people delaying progress.
+However, oftentimes the very influencers and stakeholders in the business telling the CEO that they are fully ‘on-board’ with the pricing project and rationale for change are the very people delaying progress.

 This type of negative, disconnected stakeholder behaviour includes: